ShivamB25/Project-Asclepius/script.md

 **Say:**
 - "Watch the batching script—it walks through admissions in small groups so we stay within Vertex AI limits and can retry any hiccups automatically."
 - "This prompt locks the response to our schema, which is why every row comes back as perfectly structured JSON."
+- "Narrative Risk Score is the headline: it turns all those notes into an at-a-glance risk level for the care team."
+- "When you hear Inferred Social Determinant Burden, think of it as a score that tells us how much social challenges—like transport or housing—might slow down care."
 - "Now I’m running the Care Fragmentation orchestrator.
 Even if ETL isn’t your world, just know a control table logs every attempt and retries anything that times out, which makes it hospital-scale ready."
 - "Here’s what pops out: number of providers, communication gaps, and a fragmentation score we’ve never had before."
+- "Care Fragmentation Index is simply a warning light that the patient is juggling too many providers or disjointed instructions."

 **Rubric Cue:** Technical Implementation (clean engineering) + BigQuery AI centrality.
 Say: "This is the AI Architect pattern in action—using Gemini to mint new clinical KPIs inside BigQuery."